 In addition to proposing permanent bans on mask and vaccine mandates, DeSantis also wants to prevent doctors from losing their medical licenses if they stake out positions that contradict medical consensus.

-See all of the stories Justin is looking at today in the Secret Show Prep.
-Join the VIP..
+See the full stories Justin is looking at today in the VIP

 Only for Supporters